All Episodes

 Just happens every day, doesn't it?

-Yeah, clearly, yeah, it just happens every single day.
+It just happens every single day.

-Like gangs of white people do exist, of course.
+Like, gangs of white people do exist, of course.

-You know, like it's it's but also the sort of the white underclass, if you want to call them that, they're the people who are also the most preyed on.
+You know, like, it's, it's, but also, the sort of the white underclass, if you want to call them that, they're the people who are also the most preyed on.

-Well, we'll we'll get these all the time.
+Well, we'll get these working class.

 Yeah.

-No, that tends to be exactly say leave me alone whilst you're the one.
+They say leave me alone whilst you're the one.

 He's just a Christian.

-But what she was describing as the story seems to line up much more with the reality of a situation, what we caught on the camera, than what the mainstream are trying to tell.
+But what she was describing as the story seems to line up much more with the reality of a situation, what we caught on the camera, than what the mainstream is trying to tell.

 Yeah, yeah.

-Like Morgan from the WSI posted this story the other day of just like from 20 plus years ago, almost 25 years ago, stories where it was a 17-year-old man just gets assaulted and murdered by a group of foreigners in the street.
+Like Morgan from the WSI posted this story the other day of just like from 20 plus years ago, almost 25 years ago, stories where it was a 17-year-old man just gets assaulted and murdered by a group of foreigners in the streets.

 So it's not like this thing isn't without precedent.

-But but the government would tell us that because Stephen Lawrence happened, yeah, the the police can't focus on anything like this, that the police can only have racial bias in one way rather than treating everything fairly or biased in the other way.
+In fact, there is a lot of precedent, but the government would tell us that because Stephen Lawrence happened, that the police can't focus on anything like this, that the police can only have racial bias in one way rather than treating everything fairly or biased in the other way.

-That we need to be we need to remember that Stephen Lawrence happened, therefore, if anything, you kind of deserve it.
+That we need to remember that Stephen Lawrence happened.

 And don't forget, just with the Stephen Lawrence case, they literally did double jeopardy on that.

-They tried the guys again, which for the same crime, which obviously I think is completely illegal in the States and basically never happens here, pretty much.
+They tried the guys again, which for the same crime, which obviously, I think, is completely illegal in the States and basically never happens here, pretty much.

-They didn't attack him because of the fact he was black, they attacked him for some other reason.
+They didn't attack him because of the fact he was black.

-We need to recognise that we're all institutionally racist and the police need to be used as a hammer against the white working class of this country ever since then.
+But because of that and the pressure campaign that came out just at the beginning of Blair's time as prime minister as well, we need to recognize that we're all institutionally racist and the police need to be used as a hammer against the white working class of this country ever since then.

-As uh as lots of stuff is like Callum was posting this earlier, because if we all remember Callum came back from America at the beginning of this year and then had to be detained by the terror police, and then he was posting about it earlier today.
+As lots of stuff is, like Callum was posting this earlier, because if we all remember, Callum came back from America at the beginning of this year and then had to be detained by the terror police.

-Uh it's actually uh it's actually that they don't check it for illegal migrants.
+It's actually that they don't check it for illegal migrants.

-When the invaders arrive at the shore, they don't check their phones, they don't seize anything from them, they just wave them straight through.
+When the invaders arrive at the shore, they don't check their phones.

 That's not something that they do routinely.